audreycarlsen/recycling_app/README.md

 A clear, concise statement describing the problem your app will solve.

 2. **Market Research**
 Outline the key insights from your research.
-Key insight should cover: your applicationâ€™s competition - what alternatives are already out there (competing apps and/or non-app solutions) and research from users on why these alternatives do not effectively address the problem.
+Key insight should cover: your application's competition - what alternatives are already out there (competing apps and/or non-app solutions) and research from users on why these alternatives do not effectively address the problem.

 3. **User Personas**
 A detailed summary of your main target user group(s).
 What are their key characteristics?